 We give first priority to students who have finished the introductory physics sequence (121-222) and who have at least started taking 300 and 400 level physics courses.

-BYU requires that students who receive scholarships be full-time students (14 credit hours during fall and winter semesters).
+BYU requires that students who receive scholarships be full-time students and take at least 14 credit hours during fall and winter semesters.
 We can make exceptions under certain circumstances, such as doing student teaching.